 This course provides an overview of the aircraft Stores Certification process as defined in MIL-HDBK-1763 Stores Certification.
 Students are provided with an introduction to fighter aircraft weapons as a foundation to the weapon testing aspects.
-The Handbook defined Ground tests and flight tests leading up to captive carriage and Safe Release flights are described with an emphasis on how to plan and execute test safely and efficiently, data acquisition and analysis requirements and methodologies.
-The course also addresses Weapon System testing from the Man Machine Interface point of view.
+The Handbook defined Ground tests and flight tests leading up to the captive carriage and Safe Release flights are described with an emphasis on how to plan and execute tests safely and efficiently, data acquisition and analysis requirements and methodologies.
+The course also addresses Weapon System testing from the Man-Machine Interface point of view.
 The Combat Aircraft Engineering Simulator will be used to provide practical exposure to the test methods presented.
 Delegates upon completion of this course will have a thorough preparation allowing them to participate in Stores Certification and Weapons testing of any combat aircraft type.

 TPS graduates or have similar background.